marianocarrazana/OnePagePHP/README.md

 # OnePagePHP

-Description: Micro-Framework for fast creation of single page apps or webs with PHP
+A Micro-Framework for fast creation of single page apps(SPA) or webs with PHP

+**Warning**: this is totally experimental for the moment, it was not tested in a real working environment, some syntax can change from a day to another and probably there is a lot of bugs, use it under your risk.

+**I need help with development/documentation/testing/english so if someone is interested please send me a message.**

 Source: [https://github.com/marianocarrazana/OnePagePHP](https://github.com/marianocarrazana/OnePagePHP)